PMEDINA71/drinks/README.md

 # drinks
-This is the file with drinks receipts
+This is the file with drinks recipes